naipotato/UniTube/README.md

 ## Why we do this?
 We do because we like it.

 We don't know if a lot of users will use it, but even if we are the only users, we will continue developing.

+## Social
+We have a group in spanish on Telegram.
+If you want to join click [here](https://t.me/UnitubeTesters)

 ## Build instructions
 **IMPORTANT:** You MUST have Visual Studio 2017 in order to compile this project.